 • Receiving compensation for your pain and suffering.

-Just be aware that proving an employer engaged in disability discrimination can require conducting a thorough investigation.
-This is one of many tasks an Los Angeles disability discrimination attorney at JML Law can assist you with.
+Just be aware that proving an employer engaged in disability discrimination requires a thorough investigation.
+This is one of many tasks a Los Angeles disability discrimination attorney at JML Law can assist you with.

 If you hire us, we will fight aggressively to hold your employer accountable.
 This does not merely benefit you.
 It minimizes the chances that your employer will engage in further disability discrimination in the future, protecting the rights of other employees as a result.
-Get started today by contacting us online or calling us at 818-610-8800 to schedule your free consultation.
+Start by contacting us online or at 818-610-8800 to schedule your free consultation.

 Get your questions answered.